Pancakes are a great meal anytime

 But the real question is, what do you put ON your pancakes?
 When I was a kid, I always used strawberry jam.
 As I grew older, I migrated to maple syrup.
 The real kind, of course.
 My dear carnivore never migrated.
 He still prefers his pancakes with jam (raspberry, in his case.)

 So weigh in here: which do you prefer?
 Syrup or jam on your pancakes?
 Or maybe honey?
+A berry sauce would be delicious!
 Please provide your answer in the comments below.

 - 1 1/2 cups all-purpose flour